tensorflow/fold/tensorflow_fold/g3doc/py/td.md

 *  <b>`examples`</b>: A non-empty iterable of examples to be built into tensors.
 *  <b>`batch_size`</b>: The maximum number of examples to compile into each loom input.
-Defaults to 10000.
-If multiprocessing then this will be the chunk size for each unit of work, and defaults to 100.
+Defaults to 100.
+If multiprocessing then this will also be the chunk size for each unit of work.
 *  <b>`metric_labels`</b>: Whether or not to return metric labels.
 *  <b>`ordered`</b>: Whether or not to preserve ordering when multiprocessing, otherwise has not effect (and order is always preserved).